A LITTLE STORY ABOUT MUSIC:

 Maybe it's better for our own self-esteem to try to find people who don't have your implicit biases...

 And maybe you need to quit kidding yourself about it.
 Stop patting yourself on the back for meeting an Asian guy for coffee, when you knew deep down inside you had no interest in him.
 Stop wasting the time of people of color.
 Stay out of the way.
 Don't be rude or aim your now overt biases at us.
+Don't make us feel less than for not being white -- there are already way too many white people who do that.
 Just politely be silent and let us find other BME queer people who can affirm us or other white people who genuinely appreciate our good qualities.

 Alternatively, would it kill you to put a little bit more effort in when it comes to dating people of color?
 I'm not asking you give a kidney to a stranger.
 But a little bit of kindness goes a long way.
 You have a lot of privilege and opportunity in the gay community.
 White gay men bend over backwards to accommodate other white gay men - whether that's sexually or their personality quirks.